CodingKoopa/Bold-and-Bash/Readme.md

     - `Manage Messages` to delete entered commands that ended sucessfully, and clean up the verification channel.
  - The `Verified` role.
 The permissions should have everything except for `Send Messages` **disabled**, with `Send Messages` itself **enabled**.
 4. Make 3 text channels in addition to the default `#general` channel (The names are up to you.):
+ - The welcome channel.
+This contains info about the server.
+The permissions are up to you.
  - The verification channel.
 This is where people will enter the `verify` command to give themselves the permission to send messages.
 The permissions must be:
      - `@everyone` has the `Read Messages` and `Send Messages` permissions.
      - `Verified` is denied the `Read Messages` permission (`Send Messages` is neutral.).